 Although not required, we encourage all students to complete the FAFSA to maximize any available federal financial aid.
 To learn more about the FAFSA, please click here.

 Private student loans are consumer loans made to individuals to supplement, not replace, other financial aid sources when paying for college.
 Offered by for-profit and nonprofit lending organizations, private loans are not funded or guaranteed by the federal government.
 A borrower's (or cosigner's) credit score or history will be utilized in determining the loan's interest rate.
 When borrowing to pay for college, it is important to remember to only borrow what is needed to cover your education expenses.

 For informational purposes only, we provide an online Student Loan Payment Calculator for potential borrowers to estimate a probable interest rate and loan eligibility based on the information provided.

 U.S. citizen and permanent resident undergraduate, graduate, certificate, post-baccalaureate, and non-degree seeking students who meet our credit and income requirements or students who apply with a cosigner meeting our credit and income requirements are eligible for the EDvestinU® Private Student Loan.
 Students must be enrolled at an eligible least half–time at a U.S.–based, Title IV, degree–granting college or university.

-Dependent and independent U.S. citizen and permanent resident undergraduate and graduate students are eligible for the EDvestinU® Private Student Loan.
-International students are also eligible with a creditworthy U.S. citizen or permanent resident cosigner.
-Students must be enrolled at least half-time at a U.S.-based, Title IV, degree–granting postsecondary college or university.
+International students are also eligible to apply for an EDvestinU® with a creditworthy U.S. citizen or permanent resident cosigner who meets our requirements.
+Students must be enrolled at least half-time at an eligible U.S.-based, Title IV, degree–granting college or university.

 Yes.
 All of your application information will be available by logging into the application system with the username and password you established at the beginning of the process.
 If you do not find the information you are looking for, you can contact the Education Resources department at 855.887.5430 for further assistance.